wp-plugins/activecampaign-subscription-forms/readme.txt

 3. Visit Appearance > Widgets and drag the "ActiveCampaign" widget to a sidebar.
 4. Fill in your ActiveCampaign connection details, then hit Save.
 5. Choose a subscription form to display, then hit Save again.
+6. Use [activecampaign] shortcode to display your form anywhere that shortcode syntax is supported.

 == Frequently Asked Questions ==